openshift-kni/baremetal-deploy/install-steps.md

 15. Copy the pull secret (`pull-secret.txt`) generated earlier and place it in the provision node new user home directory

-## Retrieving the OpenShift Installer
+## Retrieving the OpenShift Installer (Development)

 Two approaches:

 1. Choose a successfully deployed release that passed CI
-2. Deploy latest
+2. Deploy latest development version

-### Choosing a OpenShift Installer Release from CI
+### Choosing a OpenShift Installer Release from CI (Development)

 1. Go to [https://openshift-release.svc.ci.openshift.org/](https://openshift-release.svc.ci.openshift.org/) and choose a release which has passed the tests for metal.
 2. Save the release name. e.g: `4.3.0-0.nightly-2019-12-09-035405`